concertypin/mdn-lookup/README.md

     },
 ```

-### Example: Querying the Tool
+## Example: Using the Tool

-If you have an MCP-compatible client, you can send a request like:
+You can use the `mdnlookup` tool by sending a request from any MCP-compatible client:

 ```json
 {